adamrehn/jekyll-theme-gitbook-demo/_collections/_chapters/knowner-project/model-structuring.md

 ```
 ### Custom user model

-Sometimes, however, we may want to customize our own user model.
+Sometimes, however, we may want to [customize our own user model](https://docs.djangoproject.com/en/2.2/topics/auth/customizing/#substituting-a-custom-user-model){:target="_blank"}.
 This could be useful when, for instance, we want to make user login(signin) with email address so that they can easily reset password if they lost it.<br><br>

 #### `AbstractUser`